-Qualification number 601/4594/8 OCR Entry code 05823 First registration date 01/09/2015 Approved age range 16-18, 19+ Guided Learning Hours (GLH) 360 UCAS points You'll find further information on the UCAS website .
-Total Qualification Time (TQT) 508 Performance information See section 2 performance information.
-Exam sessions each year January and June Eligible for funding It's designed to meet the funding requirements of a 16-19 study programme.
+Qualification 601/7460/2 OCR Entry 05848 number First registration Approved age 16 10 101 date 01/09/16 range 16-18, 19+ Guided Learning Hours (GLH) 540 UCAS points You'll find further information on the UCAS website .
+Total Qualification Time (TQT) 720 Performance information See Section 2 performance information Exam sessions each year January and June Eligible for funding It's designed to meet the funding requirements of a 16-19 study programme.
 Entry requirements There are no formal entry requirements for this qualification.
-It is recommended that learners have, or are working towards, a grade 4/grade C or above in maths and English GCSEs.
-This qualification has been designed for learners who are on a 16-19 study programme to meet the Department for Education's characteristics for an Applied General qualification.
-This qualification is suitable for learners who want to gain a Level 3 qualification to support further study in Further Education (FE) or Higher Education (HE) in engineering looking to gain a Level 3 qualification to support further study in FE or (HE) in any other sector or subject area who want to progress into engineering-related apprenticeships.
-Qualification structure Learners must achieve a total of 6 units consisting of 4 mandatory units and 2 optional units.
-Assessment method/model Units 1 to 4 and unit 23 are assessed by exam and marked by us.
+It is recommended that learners will have achieved science qualifications at level 2, e.g. GCSEs in Science subjects or equivalent level 2 vocational science qualifications, e.g. OCR Level 2 Cambridge Technical in Science.
+It is also recommended that they have grade 4/C or above in Maths and English GCSE.
+This qualification has been designed For learners who are on a 16-19 study programme To meet the Department for Education's characteristics for an Applied General qualification.
+This qualification is suitable for learners Who want to gain a level 3 qualification to support further study in Further Education (FE) Who want to progress to Higher Education (HE) in Science related subjects Who want to progress into science-related apprenticeships.
+Qualification structure Learners must achieve a total of 7 mandatory units.
+The selection of centre-assessed units will depend on the chosen pathway.
+Assessment method/model Units 1, 2 and 3 are assessed by exam and marked by us.
 Your centre staff will internally assess all the other units and we will moderate them.
 Grading Examined units are graded Near-Pass, Pass, Merit and Distinction.
 Internally assessed units are graded Pass, Merit and Distinction.
-The qualification is graded Pass, Merit, Distinction, Distinction.
-Examination resits Learners can resit an examined unit twice before they complete the qualification.
-Repeat submission of learner's work If you and the learner feel they haven't performed at their best during the assessment, the learner can, at your discretion, improve their work and resubmit it to you for assessment.
-You must follow our requirements on authenticity and feedback in section 8.
+The qualification is graded PP, PM, MM, MD, DD, DD, DD Examination resits Learners can resit an examined unit twice before they complete the qualification.
+Repeat submission of learner's work during the asse improve their w ou and the learner feel they haven't performed at their best ng the assessment, the learner can, at your discretion, rove their work and resubmit it to you for assessment. must follow our requirements on authenticity and feedback in ion 8.